neoocm/PlatformStories.github.io/_posts/2016-9-8-swimming-pools.md

 #### Tasks

-The following two GBDX tasks comprise the workflow.
-They are linked by the trained model, which can be fed directly as input to deploy_cnn_classifier from the output of train_cnn_classifier.

 <b>[train_cnn_classifier](https://github.com/PlatformStories/swimming-pools/blob/master/cnn_classifier_tasks/docs/Train_CNN_Classifier.md)</b>: Trains a CNN classifier on the polygons in *train.geojson*.
 Required inputs are *train.geojson*, associated image strips, and class names as a string argument.
 This task returns the architecture and weights of the trained model.

 ![train_cnn_classifier.png]({{ site.baseurl }}/images/swimming-pools/train_cnn_classifier.png)